María Martínez Acosta

-María Martínez Acosta, a.k.a., María Martínez Acosta de Pérez Almiroty (25 June 1883 — 1973) was a Puerto Rican teacher, clubwoman and the first woman to be elected senator in Puerto Rico.
+María Martínez Acosta, a.k.a., María Martínez Acosta de Pérez Almiroty (18 March 1881 — 1 July 1977) was a Puerto Rican teacher, clubwoman and the first woman to be elected senator in Puerto Rico.
 She is one of the twelve women honored with a plaque in "La Plaza en Honor a la Mujer Puertorriqueña" (Plaza in Honor of Puerto Rican Women) in San Juan.

 Early life

-Martínez Acosta was born at Ponce, Puerto Rico, the daughter of Carmelo Martínez Rivas and Elvira Acosta de Martínez.
+Martínez Acosta was born in Cabo Rojo, Puerto Rico.
+Moved to Ponce, Puerto Rico, the daughter of Carmelo Martínez Rivas and Elvira Acosta de Martínez.
 Her brother, Carmelo Martínez Acosta, was a journalist.
 She finished a teacher training course at the University of Puerto Rico in 1904.

 Career

 In 1922, Martínez Acosta was president of the Woman's Civic Club, working on children's health issues.
 Soon after Puerto Rican women gained full voting rights, Perez Almiroty became the first woman to be elected to the Senate of Puerto Rico, when she won a seat as an at-large senator in the 1936 elections, representing the Liberal Party.
 As Puerto Rico's only woman senator, she was one of the leaders who signed a 1939 protest letter to the United States Senate, against a labor treaty which would restrict the work of women in dependent territories.
 She was briefly the acting leader of the Liberal Party in 1938, after the death of Antonio Rafael Barceló.
 She did not contest the 1940 elections.